sirupsen/truffle-grater/_posts/2015-06-05-yogurt-dessert-snack.md

   note: I've especially use blueberries, stawberries, rasperries and blackberries.
 - name: Grated unsweeted dark chocolate
 - name: Walnuts/almonds
+- name: (Chocolate Whey Protein)
+  note: This is definitely optional.
+You can use other flavours here too.
+  optiona: true
 ---

 This is my go to high protein snack.
 I always have these